otahontas/dotfiles/README.md

 ## Generic todo

+- change hyper to karabiner + add karabiner config to chezmoi
 - port edge-light theme to wezterm
 - for some reason scandics aren't working with wezterm, fix
 - add global basic packages pyenv & fnm + update scripts for these